- What are the implications of Brain Gut 4 and 5 for modern humans?

 - What are the brain specific nutrients of the Epi-Paleo Template?

-- Do you think of food as hormone information and not metabolic fuel?
+- Do you think of food as hormone information and electromagnetic fingerprint or as metabolic fuel?

 Geeks: The implications of Brain Gut 4 mean that to develop a brain seafood is required part of the program to maintain it.
-Nutrients and many other environmental factors have also been found to influence epigenetic programing of our DNA either directly or indirectly via metabolic sensors.
-Peroxisomal proliferator-activated receptors (PPAR’s), the vitamin D receptors, and the retinoid X receptors (RXR), and the retinoic acid receptors (RAR) are all examples of the nuclear receptors that interact with the brain cell membranes to control inflammation and metabolism all over our bodies.
-It turns out that PPAR’s are the receptors that are at the crossroads of where inflammation and metabolism actually cross.
-These are specialized lipid sensors that pay attention to our balance of omega 6 and 3 levels.
+Nutrients and many other environmental factors have also been found to influence epigenetic programming of our DNA either directly or indirectly via metabolic sensors.
+Peroxisomal proliferator-activated receptors (PPAR’s), the vitamin D receptors, and the retinoid X receptors (RXR), and the retinoic acid receptors (retinol) (RAR) are all examples of the nuclear receptors that interact with the brain cell membranes to control inflammation and metabolism all over our bodies.
+It turns out that PPAR’s are the receptors that are at the crossroads of where inflammation and metabolism actually cross at cell membranes where DHA is buried.
+These are specialized lipid sensors (antenna) that pay attention to our balance of omega 6 and 3 levels.
 3% of the human genome is directly or indirectly controlled by the endocrine functions of the Vitamin D system.
-This shows you how environmental signals are intertwined into the expression of DNA in humans.
-The Epi-Paleo Rx controls inflammation at a hormonal level in the brain better than the more famous paleo diet.
+This shows you how environmental signals are intertwined with the expression of DNA in humans by way of the mitochondrial matrix and the antenna’s on our surfaces.
+The Epi-Paleo Rx controls inflammation at a hormonal level in the brain (mitochondrial matrix) better than the more famous paleo diet.

 Non Geeks: What we eat is really damn important when you have 3 lbs of lipid in your head called a brain.
 If you eat outside our design you get sick.